 SCSS, short for Senior Citizen Savings Scheme is a government-sponsored savings instrument for individuals above the age of 60.
 The Government of India introduced this scheme in 2004 intending to provide senior citizens with a steady and secure source of income for their post-retirement phase.

-Furthermore, it is a government-backed scheme, and hence, the risk of the capital loss is negligible.
+It is one of the most lucrative savings schemes in India and offers comparatively substantial returns to its subscribers.
+Furthermore, it is a government-backed scheme, and hence, the risk of capital loss is negligible.
 Individuals can apply for SCSS through post offices as well as public & private banks.